adam-bouafia/Blockchain-Driven-Energy-Optimization-System-for-Sustainable-Data-Centers/DEPLOYMENT.md

 - **Ganache Connection Issues**: Ensure Ganache is running and listening on port 8545
 - **Truffle Migration Failures**: Check that Ganache has sufficient funds in the deployment account
-- **Python Environment Issues**: Verify that all dependencies are installed in the virtual environment
+- **Python Environment Issues**: Verify that Python 3.12 is installed and the virtual environment is correctly set up
 - **Wallet Connection Problems**: Ensure MetaMask is connected to the correct network

 ### HPC Environment